tomzx/agi-concept-map/README.md

 # AGI Concept Map

-The **AGI Concept Map** is my attempt at reconstructing all the internal knowledge I've acquired about artificial intelligence over the years.
+The **AGI Concept Map** is my attempt at reconstructing all the internal knowledge I've acquired about artificial general intelligence over the years.

 The concept map can have multiple purposes:
 * Serve as a refresher